linsomniac/python-memcached2/README.md

 **I am looking for feedback on this module, its design and architecture.**

+**2013-05-01**: I'm tagging a 0.2 but still not going to release to pypi yet.
+Server failure testing, related to ExceptionsAreMissesMapping, have located several exceptions that weren't being caught and translated into local module exceptions.
+Current functionality is solid, but I want to add a MemcacheCASValue class, which is kind of an API change.

 **2013-04-27**: The module is usable, but if you do you should expect that the interfaces may change.
 The high level :py:class:`~memcached2.ExceptionsAreMissesMapping code is usable but